North American High Order Methods Conference (NAHOMCon) 2024, June 17-19, 2024

 Registration: Deadline May 10, 2024

 Support: Some financial support for students, postdoctoral fellows, and early career faculty will be available in the form of local dormitory housing and meal plans.
+Please submit your request for travel support when you submit your talk/minisymposium abtract.
+Minisymposium participants must separately submit travel support requests for each participant.
+Decisions regarding both acceptance of abstract submissions and awards for travel support (dormitory housing) will be made in March 2024.
 Travel support awards have all been made.

 Spam email: Unfortunately there is a phishing email circulating that pretends to be from a travel agency and offers to make travel arrangements to conferences, including NahomCON24.
 Please do not reply to such emails if you receive them.
 Any administrative emails pertaining to NahomCON24 will only be sent from a local organizing committee member or a Dartmouth College mathematics department administrator with a dartmouth.edu email address.